 Scribble is a ``system for writing library documentation, user guides, and tutorials’’.
 Designed by Matthew Flatt, Eli Barzilay and Robert Findler, the syntax feels superficially like a variant of LaTeX.
 However, a Scribble document is actually a Racket module, and all the translation happens at read-time.

 Scribble feels like LaTeX with Scheme under the hood.
 It lets me write with a much more pleasant syntax, and it lets me cleanly separate content and appearance by writing the right code.
-Every post on this blog is a Scribble file (you can see the Scribble source for this post).
+Every post on this blog is a Scribble file (2019 edit: you could see the Scribble source for this at some point in the past, but now this is a boring Jekyll site, sorry!)

 Scribble typically only supports HTML generation as a batch process, but I hacked together something based on Racket’s dynamic loading mechanism which seems to work so far.
 This setup is nice in that modules are only loaded the first time a request arrives at the server, and so access times are pretty acceptable.